Ashmit-Tyagi/DevOps-Project/README.md

 # Setup Role based authorization

+Create a role named project_view and give it read permission.

 ![Screenshot from 2024-11-29 00-05-41](https://github.com/user-attachments/assets/d6f35d8d-e2a5-49bc-a4f1-d0b6b3edd53b)

+Create a item role named project_view with pattern of "project.*" and from the job section give it permission of build, configure, read and workspace.

 ![Screenshot from 2024-11-29 00-07-03](https://github.com/user-attachments/assets/7d7c24d9-4933-44a0-acb7-c211edb0b8b4)

+Create a Global roles named project and give it permisson of project_view.

 ![Screenshot from 2024-11-29 00-08-10](https://github.com/user-attachments/assets/437c8854-16ae-4ed7-9cb6-925c4174746a)

+Add user project in item roles, give it the permission of project_view.

 ![Screenshot from 2024-11-29 00-08-57](https://github.com/user-attachments/assets/0ce972ea-9cdf-476d-857c-36208a5758af)

+Login from the project user

 ![image](https://github.com/user-attachments/assets/eb7f5faa-e112-4c55-a236-45ca81b055f8)

+Now,we will see the jobs with the same pattern.

 ![Screenshot from 2024-11-29 00-11-32](https://github.com/user-attachments/assets/9066342b-f791-48c1-ad78-7245e1e92806)